- Program List

 Please click here to find out more.

-The Big Five, Part I: New York Philharmonic Purchase Now
+The Big Five II: New York Philharmonic, Part I Purchase Now

 Bill begins a two-week series on our oldest orchestra, the New York Philharmonic.
 Their doors opened December 7, 1842 and Bill plays several pieces the Philharmonic included in its opening season— the overture to Weber’s Oberon and Beethoven’s Symphony No. 5.
 This orchestra was conducted and cultivated by Franz Liszt, Richard Strauss, and Gustav Mahler, and their influence along with many other musicians is still heard in every note the orchestra plays.
 Many of the works they premiered have become standard orchestral literature.
 Bill interviews musicians, explores the orchestra’s archives, and features some of its most memorable performances.